 8. Install the Cloud compatibility for Jira app or run scripts

-After you migrate from Cloud to Server, it might happen that user mentions are shown as AccountID rather than username.
-This is a known GDPR-related issue .
+After you migrate from Cloud to Data Center, it might happen that user mentions are shown as AccountID rather than username.
+This is a known GDPR-related issue.
 To fix it, you can either use the Cloud compatibility for Jira app or run update scripts in your database.

-- In your Jira Server instance go to Jira Administration > Manage apps > Find new apps.
+In your Jira Data Center instance, go to Jira Administration > Manage apps > Find new apps.

-To permanently remove the problem, run the update scripts in your database.
+To permanently resolve the problem, run the update scripts in your database.
 Make sure that you run the scripts in your test environment first, and create a DB backup.